zipnn/zipnn/scripts/README.md

   - **Optional**:
     - `--float32`: Flag that specifies that the data type is `float32`.
 If not provided, the default is `bfloat16`.
     - `--path`: Path to the folder containing all files that need decompression.
 If left empty, it will look for all files in the current folder.
-    - `--input_file`: Name of file if only a single file needs decompression.
+    - `--file`: Name of file if only a single file needs decompression.
     - `--delete`: Flag that specifies to delete the files instead of compressing them.
+    - `--force`: Flag that forces overwriting when decompressing.

 To use these scripts, simply copy the desired file to your project directory and run it as needed.